arx-research/libhalo/docs/halo-command-set.md

 ## Command: sign

-Sign an arbitrary message using ERC-191 (version 0x45) algorithm or sign a raw digest using plain ECDSA (secp256k1) algorithm.
+Sign an arbitrary message using ERC-191 (version 0x45) algorithm, typed data (EIP-712), or sign a raw digest using plain ECDSA (secp256k1) algorithm.
 This command could use tag's private key slot #1 or #3.

 ### Arguments
 * `message` (str) - the hex-encoded message to be signed using Ethereum's hashing algorithm;